-Without getting into too many details as this information is covered on other capacitor information pages on this site, the compressor capacitor typically sits on the side of the compressor motor on the outside of an air compressor, near the motor shaft.
-It may be under a motor capacitor cover.
+Without getting into too many details, the compressor capacitor typically sits on the side of the compressor motor on the outside of an air compressor, near the motor shaft.
+It may also be under a motor capacitor cover.

 In the image below the red dot identifies the capacitor housing on a typical compressor motor.
 The capacitor sits inside the housing.
 Your compressor motor might just have the capacitor itself attached or adjacent to the motor rather than inside a housing as the one in the picture is.

 Safety Note: Be careful not to touch the capacitor terminals as a capacitor is a high-discharge device.
 You may get a severe electric shock from the stored energy.
 If unsure, please seek professional guidance while fixing the air compressor.
 It is also advisable to test the capacitor with a voltmeter to check the state of charge.